majguo/azure-docs/articles/openshift/howto-integrate-elasticsearch-managed.md

 ## Before you begin

-In previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
+In a previous guide, a Java application, which is running inside Open Liberty/WebSphere Liberty runtime, is deployed to an ARO 4 cluster.
 If you have not done these steps, start with [Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster](howto-deploy-java-openliberty-app.md) and return here to continue.

 ### Create a Managed Elasticsearch on Microsoft Azure